 Writing a business plan is an essential step to verify that your venture is financially viable and therefore worthy of funding.

-The business plan is made up of two major components:
+The business plan is made up of two main sections:

 - A financial forecast that aims to highlight the expected profitability of the project and the initial financing required.